Why you’re not getting hired (and what to do about it!)

 The Solution: Learn more and get your hands dirty

-If you see jobs you want to apply for but are quickly realizing you don’t fit the expectations of those roles, the problem is your qualifications or your confidence.
+If you see jobs you want to apply for but are quickly realizing you don’t fit the expectations of those roles, the problem is either your qualifications or your confidence.
 Either way, increasing your skills and experience is the key to getting over this hurdle.
+Getting your hands dirty with more experience helps you both learn and grow in confidence in your own abilities.

 Find a way to volunteer or freelance in the field you want to move into.
 Hands-on work gives you something to put on your resume and helps you learn in real time—increasing your experience and confidence all at once.
 Look for certification programs or degrees you can start pursuing in that field.
 Once you begin a program, you can throw it on your resume with your “estimated graduation date” listed.